 One great advantage of doing the surveying yourself is that a surveying party inevitably looks more closely at a passage than an exploration party.
 This means you are quite likely to find new going leads as a result of doing the survey.
 As evidence for this, at one time, the University of Leeds Speleological Association found more passage in Yorkshire each year than most other clubs put together.
 The reason - they had a program of systematically resurveying known caves, and invariably found previously overlooked ways on.

-Go to the Survey Guide introduction
+Go back to the Survey Guide introduction